Status Quo Bias

 Status Quo Bias Simulation

-Explore how framing affects decision-making, based on Samuelson and Zeckhauser's classic 1988 study.
+Explore how framing affects decision-making, based on Samuelson, W., & Zeckhauser, R. (1988).
+Status quo bias in decision making.
+Journal of Risk and Uncertainty, 1(1), 7–59.
 This simulation demonstrates how the presentation of options as either status quo or new alternatives can significantly influence our choices.

 The Healthcare Plan Inertia